marianov/zmq-bash-push/README.md

 zmq-bash-push
 =============

-Simple script to send ZeroMQ messages on the Linux command line
+Very simple script to send ZeroMQ messages on the Linux command line

+Based on the example by Daniel Lundin http://zeromq.org/bindings:bash, just rearranged to read stdin.

 Usage
 ========